watadarkstar/react-native-typing-animation/README.md

 ## Release

-We use `release-it` to release do the following:
+We use `release-it`, to release do the following:

 ```
+yarn run release:dry
 yarn run release
 ```